-There are many reasons why this can be, most of those reasons being that the vet chooses to avoid filing a claim.
+There are many reasons why this can be, most of those reasons being that vets choose to avoid filing VA disability mental health claims.

 One of the main reasons is the military culture prevents active-duty members from seeking military mental health.